Tax Evasion or Fraud?

 Tax Evasion / Tax Shelter Defense Attorney

-What Constitutes Tax Evasion or Tax Fraud?
+What is Tax Evasion?
+What is Tax Fraud?

 In tough economic times such as these many people are struggling to meet their financial obligations given that they are making less in their businesses or may have incurred a job loss.
 The increased financial pressure brought on by the current economy has motivated many honest people into committing desperate acts.
 One desperate act that may have devastating consequences is tax evasion by cheating on your taxes in order to attempt to make financial ends meet.